 Japanese junior high school students interact with students of the same age in various countries in Japanese.Through this exchange, Japanese and overseas students deepen a mutual understanding by learning about the diversity of life and culture in each country.This is a program that aims to foster "individuals who can work together with people of different cultures to address social issues” by providing opportunities to realize coexistence with different cultures.

 In this program, we invite students studying Japanese from around ten countries around the world to carry out an interactive program in Japan.
 We would like to continue to provide opportunities to realize coexistence with different cultures even in situations where it is difficult to travel overseas.
 In order to secure opportunities for exchange, we will introduce and implement a hybrid-type program that allows online exchange in addition to the conventional face-to-face content.

 Preparatory Training in Japan for Overseas Teachers

 To ensure the success of the Japanese Language Exchange Program, we invite accompanying overseas teachers to Japan for pre-training the year before the program.
 In addition, online training is held prior to and following the training in Japan.

 A program in which Japanese junior high school students and overseas students from around ten countries interact in Japan.
 By interacting with students from overseas schools through various programs, students can experience cultural diversity and the difficulty and pleasure of communication.
 This cultivates their motivation to improve their ability to coexist with different cultures.

 ※Japanese participating schools are junior high schools.

-Depending on the status of COVID-19, all or part of this program may be canceled or postponed.
+Depending on the spread of infectious diseases in each country, all or part of this program may be canceled or postponed.
 We are preparing for implementation in one of the following directions depending on the situation.

 - In the case that the program to visit Japan can be held